two students walking outside a building on campus

 NU 320 Pathophysiology I (3)

-Introduces the student to pathophysiologic concepts related to the functional and structural changes that accompany disease processes.
-Focuses on general mechanisms of disease and the application of the basic concepts to body systems and selected disease processes.
+This course introduces pathophysiologic concepts related to the functional and structural changes that accompany disease processes.
+The course focuses on the general mechanisms of disease, and the application of the basic concepts to body systems and selected disease processes.
 Prerequisite: Admission to nursing major or permission of instructor.

 Introduces professional nursing expectations.
 Students learn to establish therapeutic relationships as the foundation of professional nursing practice and personal accountability.
 The communication of theory of TEAMSTEPPS is incorporated throughout the course.
 The value of self-care and reflection in relation to professional transformation is also explored.
 Prerequisite: Admission to RN to BSN Program.